Table of Contents[Hide][Show]

-Television commercials make booking a hotel online sound like an easy way to get the best hotel deals.
-It turns out there’s more to it than a simple Google search.
-That online booking may not always be the cheapest and it may not always give you a hotel room.
+Booking a hotel online isn’t as easy as doing a simple Google search and choosing a room.
+That online booking may not always be the cheapest.
+There’s not even a guarantee you will end up with a hotel room!
 There’s a right way and a wrong way to book a hotel online.
 Here’s how to do it the right way.

-A good friend of mine booked a hotel the 21st century way: She went online and found the best deal.
-She booked it through a third party site, printed out her confirmation and got in the car.
+The experience of a good friend of mine serves as a cautionary tale about booking a hotel online.
+She found a great deal and booked her hotel through a third party site.
 When she arrived at the hotel well after midnight, with two tired kids in tow, she learned the hotel had no record of her reservation.
 If she wanted to stay, she had to pay again.
 She did, because it was after midnight and she had two tired kids in tow.
-She then she had to fight with the 3rd party site for a refund.
+She then had to fight with the 3rd party site for a refund.

 - Google hotels in (name of city) for a one-stop look at what’s available.